NEONScience/NEON-Data-Skills/tutorials/R/pheno-cam/phenology_modeling_with_phenor.md

 ### phenocamr

-We will also use the the *phenocamr* package to the processing of data provided through the PhenoCam API and past data releases.
-Although the uses of standard product releases is encouraged in some instances you might want more control over the data processing and the transition date products generated. phenocamr provides this flexibility.
+We will also use the the *phenocamr* package in the processing of data provided through the PhenoCam API and past data releases.
+Although the uses of standard product releases is encouraged in some instances you might want more control over the data processing and the transition date products generated. *phenocamr* provides this flexibility.

-## Get PhenoCam data
+## Get PhenoCam Data

 In this tutorial, you are going to download PhenoCam time series, extract transition dates and combine the derived spring phenology data, Daymet data, to